 But dawkins' clear exposition is accessible to all who are prepared to put in a little effort.
 Oxford landmark science books are 'must-read' classics of modern science writing which have crystallized big ideas, and shaped the way we think.
 It represents a key scientific contribution to evolutionary biology, and it continues to play an important role in research in the life sciences.

-The Magic of Reality: How We Know What's Really TrueFree Press - Richard dawkins, bestselling author and the world’s most celebrated evolutionary biologist, has spent his career elucidating the many wonders of science.
+The Magic of Reality: How We Know What's Really TrueFree Press #ad - The Magic of Reality: How We Know What's Really True #ad - Richard dawkins, bestselling author and the world’s most celebrated evolutionary biologist, has spent his career elucidating the many wonders of science.
 Filled with clever thought experiments and jaw-dropping facts, or woman? starting with the magical, The Magic of Reality explains a stunningly wide range of natural phenomena: How old is the universe?
 Why do the continents look like disconnected pieces of a jigsaw puzzle?
 What causes tsunamis?
 Why are there so many kinds of plants and animals?
 Who was the first man, mythical explanations for the wonders of nature, Dawkins reveals the exhilarating scientific truths behind these occurrences.

 Here, he takes a broader approach and uses his unrivaled explanatory powers to illuminate the ways in which the world really works.
 This is a page-turning detective story that not only mines all the sciences for its clues but primes the reader to think like a scientist as well.